benSepanski/breadthNPageInSYCL/README.md

   implementations
 * `annotatedLonestar` provides annotations on the Lonestar GPU implemenations of BFS and PR for quick reference
+* `libcommon` provides implementations of objects needed in both bfs and pagerank (such as a graph which plays with SYCL, and a worklist)

 ## SYCL Resources

 The [manual](https://www.khronos.org/registry/SYCL/specs/sycl-1.2.1.pdf)
 is a surprisingly good resource.
+You should probably look at one or two hello-world SYCL programs first though (e.g. [this tutorial](https://tech.io/playgrounds/48226/introduction-to-sycl/getting-started))

 * A good resource for the SYCL computing paradigms is chapter 3 of the manual.
   The chapter is also short enough that you can read through it